D2-mods/Better-IWD-Pregen/README.md

 	- Won't cause issues if the item is already obtainable
 3. **Unnerf Animate Dead (IWD2)**
 	- Also corrects chance of each summon to 50/50
-	- This is skipped if IWD2EE 'Spell Revisions' is installed
+	- This is skipped if IWD2EE "Spell Revisions" is installed
 4. **Shapeshift movement bonuses bypass Free Action (EEs)**
 	- Can set to bypass or be blocked by Free Action
 5. **Increase movement speed of IWD shapeshifts (IWD1, IWDEE)**